sfittock/RateMyStudent/README.md

 	The comment should be between 150 and 200 words in length.
 When applicable, use the student's name and/or pronoun accordingly.

 	Are you ready to begin?

+You can use VS Code to run the script or an online environment such as https://www.online-python.com/